Skip to the content.

 Create account

-Install the Signer app, and import your secret_key.pem file following the steps described under the New User (Has Secret Keys) section of the Signer Guide.
+Install Casper Wallet, and import your secret_key.pem file following the steps described under the Import keys into Casper Wallet section of the Migrating to Casper Wallet from Signer guide.

 Fund account